roihanmufli/Data-Science-Projects/CHATBOT/README.md

 user : hobi kamu apa <br>
 bot : hobiku sekarang membaca buku <br>

+*Desclamer : Bot answer might be different word with mine but still with the same meaning <br>

 ## Limitation: <br>
 1. This chatbot can only answer about his name, hobby, favorite food, and greeting <br>
 2. Cannot answer the complex questions yet